 Meanings of other numbers on a motherboard

-Besides those LED diagnostic codes, there are lots of other numbers on a motherboard, each with its own purpose.
-Knowing about these can be really helpful, whether you’re looking to upgrade, fix, or just understand your system better.
+Aside from LED codes, there are other numbers on a motherboard that each have their own purpose.
+Knowing these is very useful for upgrades, repairs, or just understanding your system better.

 Model number